What Automated Customer Service Means [and How to Make it Real]

 When someone says “automated customer support”, I hear a “customer service chatbot”.
 Let’s stop here for a while.

 A robot makes it easier for clients to get answers on the fly, so they don’t have to raise issues on social media, sit through a cumbersome answering machine, or be all over emails.
-By the way, the stats say that a chatbot can generate up to 90% of responses to questions.
+By the way, the stats say that a chatbot can generate up to 90% of responses to simple and complex questions.

 There are some basic tasks that chatbots can perform hands down:

-- Automate routine tasks: a chatbot can easily do the scope that would otherwise be done by a person.
+• Automate routine tasks: a chatbot can easily do the scope that would otherwise be done by a person.
 This could include appointment setting, hotel reservations, and food orders, to name a few.
 Just in several minutes of chat, a bot clarifies a user’s contact data, checks preferred dates, suggests alternatives, etc.

-- Up- and cross-selling: do you want to increase your revenue?
+• Up- and cross-selling: do you want to increase your revenue?
 Well, a chatbot can help you with that.
 Let’s say, a user orders pizza on a restaurant’s website with the help of a chatbot.
 So teach your bot to offer a cola and a desert as well.

-- Pre-qualify leads: before a visitor starts a conversation with a customer support agent, a chatbot can ask for an email, a phone number, occupation, and goals.
+• Pre-qualify leads: before a visitor starts a conversation with a customer support agent, a chatbot can ask for an email, a phone number, occupation, and goals.
 This way, you already have all the information about a customer for your future marketing or sales activities.

-HelpCrunch – a full-house customer communication platform – has released a chatbot feature.
+HelpCrunch – a full-house customer communications platform – has released a chatbot feature.
 Now, you can use pre-made templates or create your own, teach the system to answer clients’ requests, assign or reassign chats, and do so much more.
 Just leave your sales, marketing, or support to our chatbot.

 1.2.
 Develop a well-oiled knowledge base

 Customer service automation is all about helping clients get their sought-after answers by themselves.
-Even though a knowledge base can’t be referred to as automation itself, it can relieve support agents’ work.
+Even though a knowledge base can’t be referred to as automation itself, it can relieve customer support agents’ work.

-When clients land on a website, they want to see solutions at lightspeed.
-Provide a self-service knowledge base to reduce the burden on a support department and boost customer satisfaction.
+When clients land on a website, they want to see solutions at light speed.
+Provide a self-service knowledge base to reduce the burden on a support department and boost customer satisfaction

 Here is a knowledge base example made by Fibery – the guys use it to showcase product use cases (which makes the customer service team sigh with relief).